-The Penn Medicine Orphan Disease Center (ODC) will host the 6th Annual Million Dollar Bike Ride on Saturday June 8, 2019 to raise money for rare disease research.
-Our Raring to Go for CHI Team is gearing up to raise funds for hyperinsulinism research once again and we need you!
+The Penn Medicine Orphan Disease Center (ODC) hosted the 6th Annual Million Dollar Bike Ride on Saturday June 8, 2019, which raised money for rare disease research.
+Our Raring to Go for CHI Team participated to raise funds for hyperinsulinism research once again and we appreciate your participation!

-There’s multiple ways for you to get involved, and we hope you can join us in raising research funds for new treatments for congenital hyperinsulinism (HI).
-Your fundraising dollars will be used for an innovative, pre-clinical or clinical study designed to improve the diagnosis, therapy, or quality of life for those affected by congenital hyperinsulinism.
+The fundraising dollars we helped raised will be used for an innovative, pre-clinical or clinical study designed to improve the diagnosis, therapy, or quality of life for those affected by congenital hyperinsulinism.

 The 2018 Sugar Soirée took place on Saturday evening, November 17, 2018 at the Fenway Golf Club in Scarsdale, NY.
 The event was hosted by Michelle Miller, Co-host of “CBS This Morning: Saturday.”